Cáthia

-Catherine Ochoa, or simply known as Cáthia is a Salvadoran American singer from Bronx, New York.
+Catherine Ochoa, known professionally as Cáthia is a Salvadoran American singer from Bronx, New York.

 She rose to fame when she came in 13–16th place on the fourth season of the American version of reality television singing competition The Voice.

 Cáthia released her first single "Without You" 47 days after her elimination on The Voice on June 24, 2013.
 Cáthia was the second Salvadoran American to participate on The Voice, after Adriana Louise who was on season three.
 Cáthia later participated in a reality television singing competition called "Yo Soy El Artista" (I Am The Artist) on Telemundo, where Cathia achieved a fourth-place finish, becoming the second Salvadoran American ever to advance to the final stages of a Telemundo singing competition production after Allison Iraheta.

-Early life (before The Voice)
+Early life and education

 Cáthia was born in The Bronx in New York City to parents who immigrated from El Salvador.
 She attended high school at Fiorello H. LaGuardia High School, in New York City's Manhattan borough, where she was a vocal major and trained in opera, musical theater and learned how to play the piano as a teenager.
 As a senior in high school, she competed in the Apollo Theater Amateur Night, advancing to the semi-finals.